ca2/.github/profile/README.md

 Many of the solution files wouldn't work because many repositories are not present in this simplified set of repositories.

-If you browse the repository you just cloned above - https://github.com/ca2/windows-simple-solution - you going to notice it consists of few files - mostly configuration and project files - and links to other sub-repositories in three or more levels until it reach link sub-repositories that actually contains source code.
+If you browse the repository you just cloned above - https://github.com/ca2/windows-simple-solution - you going to notice it consists of few files - mostly configuration and project files - and links to other sub-repositories in three or more levels until it reach linked sub-repositories that actually contains source code.

+Actually a sub-repository is a link to a full repository present somewhere in some place, not necessarily GitHub.

 There are other set of repositories structured with this expected layout containing more or less sub-repositories than this "**windows-simple-solution**" repository.